stephensl/LS181/study_guide.md

   #### Syntax Components

-  We interact with a relational database through issuing SQL Statements which describe the data we would like to access.
+  We interact with a relational database through issuing SQL Statements.
 SQL statements are comprised of keywords and subjective identifiers that enable us to define, access, and modify data in a database.

   SQL Commands:
     - these keywords allow for describing the desired operation.